Pretoria: Amapiano

 Amapiano has strong roots in Pretoria, where its early producers and DJs experimented with Bacardi rhythms and deep house elements.
 Emerging in the mid-2010s, amapiano is a hybrid of kwaito, deep house, gqom, jazz, soul, and lounge music characterized by synths and wide, percussive basslines.
 Amapiano is further defined by its log drum, jazzy piano chords, and smooth tempo.
 Many of the genre's most influential artists and producers trace their roots to Pretoria.
 Kabza de Small whilst born in Mpumalanga, relocated to Pretoria and is widely regarged as a pioneer and one of the kings of Amapiano.
 Vigro Deep, from Atteridgeville in Pretoria, is another leading producer whose early works helped shape the sounds.
 DJ Maphorisa, one half of the Scorpion Kings duo with Kabza, hails from Soshanguve, Pretoria.
 Other influential artists include Focalistic and Pabi Cooper.

 Performing arts and galleries

-Pretoria is home to an extensive portfolio of public art.
-A diverse and evolving city, Pretoria boasts a vibrant art scene and a variety of works that range from sculptures to murals to pieces by internationally and locally renowned artists.
-The Pretoria Art Museum is home to a vast collection of local artworks.
+The Pretoria Art Museum is home to a collection of local artworks.
 After a bequest of 17th century Dutch artworks by Lady Michaelis in 1932 the art collection of Pretoria City Council expanded quickly to include South African works by Henk Pierneef, Pieter Wenning, Frans Oerder, Anton van Wouw and Irma Stern.
 And according to the museum: "As South African museums in Cape Town and Johannesburg already had good collections of 17th, 18th and 19th century European art, it was decided to focus on compiling a representative collection of South African art" making it somewhat unusual compared to its contemporaries.